02 - A Minimal Rust Kernel

 write a first small driver for it.
 For printing “Hello World!”, we just need to

-know that the buffer is located at address 0xb8000
+know that the buffer is located at address 0xb8000 and that each character

 cell consists of an ASCII byte and a color byte.